katherinez22/projects/Loan_Acceptance_Prediction_and_Profit_Optimization/README.md

 c.
 Should generate a realistic prediction
 ```

-(2) By using the model constructed in (1) to find the optimal rates for the records in the `opt.csv` file.
+(2) By using the model constructed in (1) to find the optimal rate for the records in the `opt.csv` file.
 Then
 ```
 a.
-Find a single rate that maximizes the bank’s expected profit using a simple for-loop algorithm.
+Find an optimal rate using a simple for-loop algorithm.
 b.
 Segment the customers into two groups based on their price sensitivity using K-means clustering algorithm.
 c.
 Visualiz the expected profit as a function of price and the two groups of customers using `matplotlib` in Python.
 ```